Skip to main content

 "Building With AI"

 The technical craft of putting AI to work.
 Architecture decisions, model selection, integration patterns, local vs cloud, open source vs proprietary.
-For practitioners who build things.

 AI and Society